memtrip/eosreach-android/android/README.md

 ### Clean up
 - remove the homeUp finish from mxandroid
 - remove the navigation components and args plugin
-- Ensure every rx call is handling errorx
+- Ensure every rx call is handling error
+- sanity check for unused resources and files

 ### Backlog
 - Buy resources